-Source: Dick M. Carpenter II et al., License to Work: A National Study of Burdens from Occupational Licensing (Arlington, VA: Institute for Justice, November 14, 2017).
+Source: Dick M. Carpenter II et al., License to Work: A National Study of Burdens from Occupational Licensing, 2nd ed.
+(Arlington, VA: Institute for Justice, November 14, 2017), 110.

 There is significant variation in licensing requirements for the same jobs across states.
-Licensing boards can require a minimum level of education or experience, a steep processing fee, or a passing score on examinations.
-In Michigan, 27 of the 49 licenses highlighted by IJ require all three.13 All but two require the applicant to pay a fee, the highest of which is \$1,045 for a fire alarm installer license.
+Boards can require a minimum level of education or experience, a steep processing fee, or a passing score on examinations.
+In North Carolina, 20 of the 67 licenses identified by IJ require all three.
+12 All but two require the applicant to pay a fee, the highest of which is \$1,050 for an independent bill collection agent license.
+13

-Figure 1 compares the state's fee and experience requirements in these surveyed occupations to the
+Figure 1 compares the state's fee and experience requirements in these surveyed occupations to the national average.
+North Carolina's licensing requirements are below the national average in two areas: fees and days lost to education and training requirements.